Do you know?

 10 Facts About Prison to Employment Connection

-0We partner with over 50 Bay Area employers and service providers (PEC Partners).
+0We partner with over 50 Bay Area employers and service providers (P2EC Partners).

-0PEC Partners come to the prison to conduct job interviews with inmates and provide feedback, support and connections for employment.
+0P2EC Partners come to the prison to conduct job interviews with program participants and provide feedback, support and connections for employment.

-0We are the only program in the 35 prisons in California that connects inmates, face to face, with employers before they are released.
+0We are the only program in the 35 prisons in California that connects the currently incarcerated, face to face, with employers before they are released.

-0Data collected from our employer assessments report that 99% of the inmates who graduated from the program interview as well as, or better than, job candidates they typically interview.
+0Data collected from our employer assessments report that 99% of our graduates interview as well as, or better than, job candidates they typically interview.

-085% of the inmates interviewed BETTER than job candidates the employers interview on the street.
+085% of our graduates interview BETTER than job candidates the employers interview on the street.

-0Upon completion of the program, most men experience hope and a new sense of promise for the future.
+0Upon completion of the program, most participants experience hope and a new sense of promise for the future.

 0Our graduates have a 1% recidivism rate compared to the rate of 65% in the state of California.